berkaytakindi/berkaytakindi/README.md

 I'm a passionate Frontend Developer with a strong background in creating user-friendly and visually appealing web applications.
 I have developed a deep understanding of modern web development frameworks, tools, and best practices.

-🔹 My Tech Stack:

-Proficient in HTML5, CSS3, JavaScript, and jQuery.
-Expertise in modern JavaScript framework such as ReactJS Experience with responsive web design and cross-browser compatibility.
-Knowledge of CSS preprocessors like SASS and LESS.

 🔹 UI/UX Design: